No Products in the Cart

 If you’ve just decided to start trying for a baby, congrats!
 This is an exciting time and we are so honored to be even a small part of your journey (even if that just entails you reading this blog).

 However, you may be wondering where the heck to start.
-If — like many women — you started by stopping your birth control pill, you’re in the right place.
+If — like many women — you started by stopping your birth control pill (or any form of birth control), you’re in the right place.
 Keep reading to learn more about getting pregnant after the pill.

 As we know, every woman and cycle is unique.
 This means that the amount of time it takes to get pregnant varies from woman to woman.

 If you are coming off the pill, you likely will not have an issue conceiving.
 Recent studies show that about 80% of women conceive in the first year after giving up the pill.